 Larger plants such as trees may not be allowed on planes due to their size even if the TSA doesn’t prohibit them.

-So It is best to check with the specific airline for their policies on transporting larger plants before attempting to bring one on your flight.
+So It is best to check with the specific airline for their policies on transporting larger plants before attempting to bring one on your next flight.

 Mike wanted to bring his 2.5″ x 2.5″ potted plant on a domestic flight in his hands because he had no packaging to secure the plant.

-Do Plants Count As A Carry-On Or A Personal Item ?
+Do Plants Count As a Carry-On Or A Personal Item ?

-Make sure also to Take care of the plant in a way that will keep soil, water and plant matter contained.
 The easiest method is to place the entire plant inside a plastic garbage bag.
 Let some air into the bag and tie it closed

-Can You Bring Plants On A Plane Internationally?
+Can You Bring Plants On a Plane Internationally?

 Yes, most airlines allow traveling with plants on international flights, and they are threatened just like your normal carry-on or checked bag.